 John A. McArthur is an associate professor of communication studies at Furman University and the author of Digital Proxemics: How Technology Shapes the Ways We Move (2016, Peter Lang).

-At Furman, Dr. McArthur teaches courses in digital communication, social media, and digital space and place.
+At Furman, Dr. McArthur teaches courses in digital communication, social media, and the impacts of digital technologies on our lived experience (the digital humanities).
 Dr. McArthur’s research focuses on proxemics (the use of space) and information design with a particular interest in the ways that digital technology influences our interactions with spaces.
-His studies have applied information design theories to examine both built and digital spaces – urban settings, chat rooms, memorials, public art, classroom designs, and campus architecture.
+His studies have applied information design theories to examine both built and digital spaces – urban settings, chat rooms, memorials, public art, classroom designs, and campus architecture – as well as to study our strategic communication messages.
 Some of his research also focuses on the relationships between spaces of learning, technology, and successful instructional practice.

-Dr. McArthur has published in journals ranging from the Journal of Communication Inquiry, Communication Teacher, and the International Journal of Teaching and Learning in Higher Education, to the ACEF Journal, Assessment Update, and the Journal of the Association for Communication Administration.
-He has appeared in print, broadcast, and digital media many times in the Charlotte market as well as nationally.
+Dr. McArthur has published in journals ranging from Social Media + Society, the Journal of Communication Inquiry, Communication Teacher, and the International Journal of Teaching and Learning in Higher Education, to the ACEF Journal, Assessment Update, and the Journal of the Association for Communication Administration.
+He has appeared in print, broadcast, and digital media many times in North and South Carolina media markets as well as nationally.

 Contact Dr. McArthur